-- It is prohibited to bring alcohol, drugs, illegal substances or substances which may be misused, onto college premises. - Any items should be confiscated and disposed of taking advice from police officers where appropriate.
-Information is available in the 'Physical Intervention and Contact' Policy about carrying out searches. - Students should not be under the influence of drugs or alcohol whilst in college. - A student suspected to be under the influence of drugs or alcohol will be suspended for the day, supported to return home safely, and parents/carers informed where the student is under 18 (or age 25 with EHCP). - The student will be referred to the departmental pastoral lead, who will review the incident and put in place relevant support actions. - Students suspected to be dealing or supplying drugs (including for no financial benefit) will be suspended immediately, pending investigation.
-The police will be informed. - Students in possession of drugs will be referred to external support and will face behaviour action except in exceptional circumstances.
+- It is prohibited to bring alcohol, drugs, illegal substances or substances which may be misused, onto college premises. - Any items should be confiscated and disposed of taking advice from Safer College Police officers where appropriate.
+Information is available in the 'Physical Intervention and Contact' Policy about carrying out searches. - Students in possession of drugs will be referred to external support and will face behaviour action except in exceptional circumstances. - Students should not be under the influence of drugs or alcohol whilst in college. - A student suspected to be under the influence of drugs or alcohol will be suspended for the day, supported to return home safely, and parents/carers informed where the student is under 18 (or age 25 with EHCP). - The student will be referred to the departmental pastoral lead, who will review the incident and put in place relevant support actions. - Students suspected to be dealing or supplying drugs (including for no financial benefit) will be suspended pending investigation.
+The Safer College Police officer will be informed.